Global synchronization beyond dense graphs: the case of threshold graphs: Preliminaries on threshold graphs and their density

-By choosing the positions at which $b_i = 1$, one obtains connected threshold graphs whose densities range from $2/n$ (stars) to $1$ (the complete graph), spanning many intermediate values.
-Moreover, threshold graphs are exactly the graphs whose degree sequences saturate the Erdős–Gallai inequalities in the characteristic Ferrers pattern corresponding to nested neighborhoods \cite{threshold_graphs_book}. \end{remark}
+\item[(iv)] $G$ is $\{P_4, C_4, 2K_2\}$-free (see Fig.~\ref{fig:threshold-forbidden}). \item[(v)] For any distinct $u,v \in V$, $ N(u) \subseteq N[v] \quad \text{or} \quad N(v) \subseteq N[u].$ \end{enumerate} \end{theorem} \begin{remark} It is interesting to note that in Section~VI of \cite{canale2022weighted}, it is suggested that a forbidden-subgraph characterization of globally synchronizing graphs may be implausible in general.
+Restated in graph-theoretic terms, Theorem~\ref{main} provides a complementary positive example: every graph with no induced subgraph isomorphic to \(P_4\), \(C_4\), or \(2K_2\) is globally synchronizing. \end{remark}

-\begin{remark} Interestingly, threshold graphs appeared in the synchronization literature long before their role in the Kuramoto model was considered.
-To the best of our knowledge, the earliest instance dates back to 1977, with the seminal work of Ausiello, Messina, and Protasi~\cite{Ausiello1977}, who provided a graph-theoretic characterization of the PV$_c$ class of synchronizing primitives and introduced the notion of PV$_c$-definable graphs.
-This line of work emerged almost simultaneously with the independant introduction of threshold graphs by Chvátal and Hammer in their study of aggregation of inequalities in integer programming \cite{ChvatalHammer1977}. \end{remark}
+\begin{remark} Threshold graphs appeared in the synchronization literature long before their role in the Kuramoto model was considered.
+In particular, as early as 1977, Ausiello, Messina, and Protasi~\cite{Ausiello1977} introduced a class of graphs (later recognized as threshold graphs) in the study of synchronization primitives in distributed computation.
+Their work provided a graph-theoretic characterization of so-called PV$_c$-definable graphs, which encode combinatorial conditions under which simple local update rules lead to global agreement. \end{remark}